secretstartups/handbook/people-group/engineering/onboarding/index.html.md

 - hire date: the date they start working at GitLab
 - employee id: the unique employee ID that has been assigned to them in BambooHR (not to be confused with the ID of the user in BambooHR)
-- legal entity: either `Gitlab Inc` or `GitLab Federal LLC`.
+- legal entity: either `GitLab Inc` or `GitLab Federal LLC`.
 This depends on what is filled in on the `location` field in BambooHR.
 - first and last name
 - personal email address